 Resource tracking example: Ashwin is an engineer who has been assigned a series of calculations to complete as part of a broader project.
 The resource manager, who does not know Ashwin personally, estimates that the task will take him one day, at his company’s day rate of $1,000.
 In reality, however, Ashwin needs four days to complete these calculations.

 Every day, he fills in his timesheet with the work he’s done which is recorded centrally.
-In future, this will help the resource manager estimate more accurately how long a project will take and how much it will really cost.
+In future, this task history will help the resource manager estimate more accurately how long a project will take and how much it will really cost.

 By using resource tracking in your projects, you can gain a better idea of the kinds of projects which are most valuable to the business – and, conversely, which projects are taking too much time or providing too little value.
-By including resource timesheets in your project management software, you can monitor which projects are taking up too much of your employees’ time, and adjust your processes to make things more efficient and worth your time.
+By including a resource tracker in your project management software, you can monitor which projects are taking up too much of your employees’ time, and adjust your processes to make things more efficient and worth your time.

 Resource tracking example: Sheila, your CEO, asks you to provide a report on which kinds of projects are making most – and least – profit for the business.
 Without timesheets for resource tracking, you’d only be able to give high level numbers, such as revenue and time spent.
 However, by using timesheets for resource tracking, you can drill much deeper into the numbers and develop a better picture of how expensive and time-consuming certain kinds of projects are in terms of resources.
 This will help Sheila understand where value really comes from.

 Tempus Resource is the world’s most advanced resource management tool.
-It provides a huge range of features for resource and project managers to allocate work to employees across multiple projects, and offers connections with your other project management tools.
+It provides a huge range of features for resource and project managers to allocate and track work to employees across multiple projects, and offers connections with your other project management tools.

 We are excited to announce that Tempus Resource has introduced a revolutionary timesheets feature for resource tracking, which helps you bridge the gap between your planning and the realities of how long your employees take to complete tasks.